 There are so many gorgeous blooms and colors to choose from and doing a bit of research online helps before you venture out to the nearest nursery.

 A few flowers to consider for your own bee-friendly backyard are:

-It’s best to plant flowers that grow in clumps, rather than single blossoms on long stems and then to plant them close together.
-Bees are more attracted to clumps of blossoms and having them close together makes it easier for them to do their pollinating job.
+It’s best to choose native plants.
+And make them sun-loving flowers that grow in clumps, rather than single blossoms on long stems.
+Plant them close together in 3’X3′ or larger plots.
+Bees are more attracted to clusters of blossoms and having them close together makes it easier for them to do their pollinating job.

 Think year-round, if possible

 Your backyard or garden can provide pollination opportunities for bees year-round since bees need pollen and nectar throughout the year.

 As you begin to narrow down the types of plants that do best in your growing zone, also check when they will flower.
 Ideally, you’ll want to have plants that flower in the spring and summer, along with those that produce blossoms in the fall and winter.
 My daylilies and the Lile of the Nile are both perennials and will be ready to produce blossoms again next year.

 If you live in zone Frozen-to-Death-from-October-through-April, this may not be possible!

 Along with helpful insects like bees, butterflies, and ladybugs, there are also mosquitoes and other insects that we definitely do not like!
 However, the overuse of insecticides poisons bees.
 Before reaching for an insecticide, do some research and try a natural remedy first.